Obamacare Repeal Moves Ahead With Key Senate Vote

 The Senate adopted a procedural motion on Tuesday enabling the upper chamber to move ahead with one of several measures that would repeal major portions of the Affordable Care Act, otherwise known as Obamacare.
 Things could move swiftly from here, as Senate Majority Leader Mitch McConnell (R-Ky.) has said he wants a final vote on health care legislation to take place before the end of the week.

-The measure passed 51 to 50, with every Republican senator except Susan Collins (Maine) and Lisa Murkowski (Alaska) voting in favor.
+The measure passed, 51 to 50, with every Republican senator except Susan Collins of Maine and Lisa Murkowski of Alaska voting in favor.
 All 46 Democrats and both independents in the Senate opposed it.
 Vice President Mike Pence cast a tie-breaking vote in his constitutional capacity as president of the Senate.

+The vote set in motion what promises to be a hectic week of debate, amendments and votes in the Senate that will decide the fate of the Affordable Care Act, the American health care system and many millions of people.

+That could conclude with the Senate passing legislation to repeal large parts of the Affordable Care Act ― or with a crushing defeat.
+And no one knows how the House will respond if the Senate passes a bill or fails to do so.
+The House may quickly adopt whatever comes out the Senate, if anything does, or may insist on changes, which would prolong this process.
+President Donald Trump has been clear that he will sign any health care bill Congress sends him.

 Heading into Tuesday’s vote, it was highly uncertain that McConnell would have enough votes to take Obamacare repeal over this first hurdle.
 This first vote was a real test of whether Senate Republicans were committed to undoing the Affordable Care Act, increasing the number of uninsured Americans by millions or even tens of millions and disrupting the health insurance market in ways that would disadvantage older, poorer and sicker people.

-Note: This story has been updated with the vote in the Senate late Tuesday.